CuriousOne23/WhenMathPrays/docs/architecture/README.md

 4. Check `04_API_CONTRACTS.md` to see if contract is being violated

 ### When State Seems Wrong
 **Note**: State management document (05) not yet created.
-For current state management, see EditorModel and Observer pattern implementation in Phase 2.
-See `../phase2_architecture_recommendations.md` for state management principles.
+For current state management, see EditorModel and Observer pattern implementation.
+See `../architecture_recommendations.md` for state management principles.

 ### When Coordinates Are Confusing
 **Note**: PyQtGraph coordinate system documentation (document 06) not yet created.
 For Phase 2 coordinate handling, see Phase 2.1 implementation notes in `../interactive_edit_ph2_requirements.md` regarding `QGraphicsScene.sigMouseClicked` and `event.scenePos()` usage.